-12. Criteria for classification and assignment to a packing group conform to those set out in the “Globally Harmonized System of Classification and Labelling of Chemicals” (GHS).
+13. Criteria for classification and assignment to a packing group conform to those set out in the “Globally Harmonized System of Classification and Labelling of Chemicals” (GHS).

-13. The “Manual of Tests and Criteria” describe the tests methods and procedures considered to be the most useful for providing classifiers with the necessary information to arrive at a proper classification.
+14. The “Manual of Tests and Criteria” describes the tests methods and procedures considered to be the most useful for providing classifiers with the necessary information to arrive at a proper classification.
 Although the term “classifiers” is used generically throughout the Manual to indicate the entity providing the classification, in some sectors this may be limited specifically to a competent authority or designated testing authority, whereas in others it may allow for self-classification by manufacturers or suppliers.
 It should be noted that the Manual is not a concise formulation of testing procedures that will unerringly lead to a proper classification.
 It therefore assumes competence on the part of the testing body.

 PART 3: DANGEROUS GOODS LIST, LIMITED QUANTITY AND EXCEPTED QUANTITY PROVISIONS

-Chapter 3.2, Dangerous Goods List
+Chapter 3.2 - Dangerous Goods List

 1. The Dangerous Goods List in Chapter 3.2 lists the proper shipping names and UN numbers of substances most commonly transported.
 The list is not exhaustive but is intended to include, as much as possible, proper shipping names and UN numbers for substances that are of commercial importance.
 Additional information about the list is provided in Chapter 3.1.

 2. A substance or article specifically listed by name in column 2 of the list, such as UN 1203, GASOLINE, is already classified and the requirements in the other columns of the list as well as the requirements in the body of the Model Regulations apply.
+If a consignor is aware that a substance possesses one or more additional hazards not identified in the list, the consignor can choose to apply the procedure described in paragraph 7 of chapter 2.

-3. A substance that is listed in column 2 as "generic" or "not otherwise specified” (n.o.s) such as UN 3010, COPPER BASED PESTICIDE, LIQUID, TOXIC or UN 1481, PERCHLORATES, INORGANIC, N.O.S., must be classified according to the requirements for classification in the Model Regulations and, of course, if the substance is included in any of the nine classes, the requirements in the Model Regulations apply.
+3. A substance that is listed in column 2 as "generic" or "not otherwise specified” (n.o.s) such as UN 3010, COPPER BASED PESTICIDE, LIQUID, TOXIC or UN 1481, PERCHLORATES, INORGANIC, N.O.S., must be classified according to the requirements for classification in the Model Regulations.
 Note that any substance or article that is suspected of having explosive characteristics must first be considered for inclusion in Class 1.
 The concept of generic and "n.o.s." entries in the list is important to understand mainly because the Dangerous Goods List is not exhaustive and is really not a "list of dangerous goods" but, rather, a list of proper shipping names and UN numbers that can be assigned to substances included in any of the nine classes.
 These n.o.s. entries in the list represent thousands, if not millions, of substances so that the "dangerous goods list" cannot be considered a list of all dangerous goods.

 4. In addition, the dangerous goods list in Chapter 3.2 does not include those substances that are so dangerous they are forbidden for transport without authorization, usually from competent authorities.

-Chapter 3.3, Special provisions
+Chapter 3.3 - Special provisions

 Special provision 274